 Bring the mixture to the boil, then reduce the heat and simmer gently, uncovered, until the peel is tender and everything has reduced by about 1/3 (approx. 1.5 - 2.5 hours).

 Increase the heat to high and add lemon juice and sugar, stirring only until the sugar has dissolved.
 Throw in the vanilla bean, if using, and boil rapidly until the marmalade registers 104.5C on a candy thermometer (about 30 minutes), remove from the heat and check the setting point (as below).
 Allow the marmalade to sit for 5-10 minutes, then skim (if you wish) and stir gently.
 Bottle hot (above 85C) marmalade into hot, clean jars (see previous post for instructions on sterilising bottles and jars) and seal immediately with screw-on lids.
 Leave undisturbed overnight, check the seal, and store in a cool, dark place.
 Provided the jars were sterilised and the seal is effective the marmalade will keep for up to two years.

 - A stainless steel preserving pan that widens at the top is preferable, but a large, wide, heavy bottomed stock pot will work also work well.
 I am lucky enough to own not one, but two copper preserving pans, but these are unsuitable for use with high-acid fruits such as blood oranges.

 - Don't be tempted to try to hurry the process.
 The initial soaking and cooking time is important as it will soften the peel and help draw out pectin.
 Adding the sugar too early will halt this process.

-- A funnel with a wide spout that fits neatly into jars (pictured below) is certainly not essential, but is inexpensive and well-worth having.
+- A funnel with a wide spout that fits neatly into jars, while certainly not essential, is inexpensive and well-worth having.